pmjones/conquest/README.md

-  Using Political Correctness to supress freedom of, and prohibit dialog between groups of people, to ban so called hate-facts outright, and to prevent a fair and balanced conflict resolution scheme, allowing those who introduced a preceived winning strategy, and when all else fails, dig dirt for mob violence and other misconducts
+  Using Political Correctness to supress freedom of, and prohibit dialog between groups of people, to ban so called hate-facts outright, and to prevent a fair and balanced conflict resolution scheme, allowing those who introduced a preceived winning strategy, and when all else fails, dig dirt for mob violence and other misconducts.
 6. The "Works and Walk"
   Destrution of a meritocratic, technocratic project management structure, in order for those who were duped into minority victim complexes to riot against the project,